 You can only apply for one position so choose carefully.

 Who are Student Reps?

-Student Representation is a vital part of why DUSA and the University of Dundee, continues to be one of the best institutions in Scotland.
-Leading the collective student voice on campus, these elected, voluntary positions, provide you the opportunity to influence your school, DUSA and the University by lobbying for the matters that are important to students.
-Any UoD matriculated student, who is continuing their studies across the2018-2019 academic year can apply and standing for these roles is a great opportunity to develop your professional skills as well as helping to enhance the student experience.
+Student representation is a vital part of why DUSA and the University of Dundee continue to provide one of the best learning experiences in Scotland.
+Leading the collective student voice on campus, these elected, voluntary positions influence your school, DUSA and the University by lobbying on important matters which affect students.
+Any UoD matriculated student, who is continuing their studies across the 2020-2021 academic year can apply and standing for these roles is a great opportunity to develop your professional skills as well as helping to enhance the student experience.

 If you’re looking for a full-time roles check out DUSA Exec – perfect if you’re graduating or want to take a year out of Uni.

 Boost Your CV